owncloud/ocis/ocis/migration.md

 _TODO for HA implement share manager with redis / nats / ... key value store backend: use the micro store interface please ..._
 _TODO for batch migration implement share data migration cli with progress that reads all shares via the cs3 api from one provider and writes them into another provider_
-_TODO for seamless migration implement tiered/chained share provider that reads share data from the old provider and writes newc shares to the new one_
+_TODO for seamless migration implement tiered/chained share provider that reads share data from the old provider and writes new shares to the new one_
 _TODO for storage provider as source of truth persist ALL share data in the storage provider.
 Currently, part is stored in the share manager, part is in the storage provider.
-We can keep both, but the the share manager should directly persist its metadata to the storage system used by the storage provider so metadata is kept in sync_
+We can keep both, but the share manager should directly persist its metadata to the storage system used by the storage provider so metadata is kept in sync_

 </div>